Use the MSVC toolset from the command line

 - x64_x86 Cross Tools Command Prompt - Sets the environment to use 64-bit, x64-native tools to build 32-bit, x86-native code.

 The actual Start menu folder and shortcut names vary depending on the version of Visual Studio you have installed, and the installation Nickname if you set one.
-For example, if you have Visual Studio 2017 installed, and you've given it an installation Nickname of Preview, the developer command prompt shortcut is named Developer Command Prompt for VS 2017 (Preview), in a folder named Visual Studio 2017.
+For example, if you have Visual Studio 2019 installed, and you've given it an installation Nickname of Preview, the developer command prompt shortcut is named Developer Command Prompt for VS 2019, in a folder named Visual Studio 2019.

 To open a developer command prompt window